Kaleido-subs/style-guide/docs/guidelines/editing.md

         If you are unsure if an Oxford comma will help, it may be indicative that a line should be rewritten.

+        === "Adding clarity"
+            !!! failure "Incorrect"
+                "I dedicate this book to my parents, Ayn Rand and God."

+            !!! success "Correct"
+                "I dedicate this book to my parents, Ayn Rand, and God."

+            The Oxford comma clarifies that "parents", "Ayn Rand", and "God" are separate entities.

+        === "Preventing misunderstanding"
+            !!! failure "Incorrect"
+                "We invited the strippers, JFK and Stalin."

+            !!! success "Correct"
+                "We invited the strippers, JFK, and Stalin."

+            The Oxford comma makes it clear that JFK and Stalin are not the strippers.

+        === "When to rewrite"
+            Sometimes, even with an Oxford comma, a sentence can be ambiguous:

+            !!! quote "Ambiguous Sentence"
+                "I saw the elephant, my sister, and her husband at the zoo."

+            This could be read in two ways:

+            - That you saw the elephant, your sister, and her husband at the zoo.
+            - That your sister is an elephant, and you saw her with her husband.

+            In such cases, it's better to rewrite the line to remove the ambiguity.

+            !!! success "Rewritten"
+                "At the zoo, I saw an elephant.
+I also met my sister and her husband there."

+        === "Simplifying complex lists"
+            Consider this sentence with an Oxford comma:

+            !!! quote "Example Sentence"
+                "The menu includes fish and chips, macaroni and cheese, and peanut butter and jelly."

+            While technically correct, this can be hard to read.
+            Instead, consider rewriting the line so it's easier to understand:

+            !!! success "Rewritten"

+                - "The menu includes three items: fish and chips, macaroni and cheese, and peanut butter and jelly."
+                - "The menu offers three classic pairings: fish with chips, macaroni with cheese, and peanut butter with jelly."

     === "Abrupt ends"

         Use em dashes (—) for interruptions or abrupt changes in thought, not hyphens (-) or double hyphens (--).

+        !!! failure "Incorrect"
+            "I'm sorry, I'm sorry, I'm s--"

+        !!! success "Correct"
+            "I'm sorry, I'm sorry, I'm s—"

         In the case of trailing off,
         ellipses (...) may be used.
         However, also consider whether a full stop (.) would be more appropriate.

+        !!! success "Correct"
+            - "I don't know..."
+            - "I don't know."

     === "Ellipses spam"